Allenmylath/Allenmylath/README.md

 ---

 ### 📬 Contact
 **Are you an investor interested in the future of data platforms?**
-Let’s connect!
-Please reach out via [LinkedIn]([https://www.linkedin.com/](https://www.linkedin.com/in/allen-george-56594bbb))—I’d love to discuss my startup and the vision behind mylath db.
+Let's connect!
+Please reach out via [LinkedIn](https://www.linkedin.com/in/allen-george-56594bbb)—I'd love to discuss my startup and the vision behind mylath db.
 ---

 <!--